TradingAppStoreAdmin/TradingAppStoreExamples-C-Sharp/README.md

 ### Subscription Options:
 Choose the type of billing scheme to use.
 (Such as Lifetime, Annual, Monthly, Free Trial + Monthly, etc)

-### Upload Software Here:
-***Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
-This will be the final step below before deployment.*

 ### Webhook Link:
 If you have a real-time listening application that works with Webhooks, paste the link to it here to be notified when a purchase for this product is made.